CV page

 Presentation

-I primarily use metabarcoding on DNA collected in the environment (eDNA) to understand the biodiversity of these systems.
+I primarily use DNA metabarcoding working with DNA samples from multiple substrates (eDNA) to understand the biodiversity of these systems and focus on diatoms and heterotrophic bacteria.
 My main supervisor is Lenka Kuglerová and my assistant supervisors are Eliza Maher Hasselquist, Brendan Mckie (Department of Aquatic Sciences and Assessment) and Maria Kahlert (Department of Aquatic Sciences and Assessment).

-One of my major driving forces is the inspiration I get from the Bahá'í Faith, a global movement with the unity of mankind at the core of its principles.
-I am a member of the professional organization International Environment Forum through which I have been engaged in public discourses about humanity’s relationship with nature.
+I am a member of the Bahá'í-inspired professional organization International Environment Forum through which I have been engaged in public discourses about humanity’s relationship with nature.
 I enjoy spending my free time with my family and going for runs in the forest.

 Research

-Ongoing climate change and intensifying production forestry create severe pressures on forest waters.
-In Sweden, temperature and precipitation are increasing and will continue to increase in the future, causing changes in the timing, duration and magnitude of streamflow regimes.
-At the same time, small waterways are under pressure from forest management and often lack sufficient riparian buffer zones.
-These multiple stressors interact in different ways and can likely cause large threats to biological communities in small forest streams.
+Intensifying production forestry create severe pressures on forest waters.
+Small waterways are under pressure from forest management and often lack sufficient riparian buffer zones.
+Together with changes in the timing, duration and magnitude of streamflow regimes, caused by an increasingly extreme climate, these multiple stressors interact in different ways and can likely cause large threats to biological communities in small forest streams.
 Currently we do not have the capacity to predict responses in biodiversity to these pressures, nor the knowledge of how to best protect biodiversity in small headwater waterways as these systems generally are not included in monitoring programs.

 The aim of my thesis project is to create a snapshot of the biodiversity in small forest waterways.
-This will be done by using DNA metabarcoding to assess biodiversity patterns of heterotrophic bacteria and benthic diatoms in from different substrates in natural streams, ditches and dreams.
+This will be done by assessing key habitat characteristics (hydrogeomorphology, microclimate, water chmistry, and riparian ground cover) and by using DNA metabarcoding to assess biodiversity patterns of heterotrophic bacteria and benthic diatoms in from different substrates in natural streams, ditches and modifed waterways.
 Metabarcoding is a technique which helps us learn which organisms are present by analyzing DNA collected in the environment (eDNA).
-Further, the project will assess the effect of extreme hydrological events and forestry pressures on in-stream biodiversity.
-Finally, the degree to which small forest waterways are monitored will be analysed and suggestions of which indicators should be included in future monitoring programs will be provided.
+Further, the project will assess the effect of forestry pressures on in-stream biodiversity.

 Environmental analysis

-I am the PhD representative in FOMAN-S, the Council for Environmental Monitoring and Assessment at the Faculty of Forest Sciences and NSM, the Board for appointing senior environmental assessment specialists at SLU.
+I am the PhD representative in FOMAN-S, the Council for Environmental Monitoring and Assessment at the Faculty of Forest Sciences, FOMAR - the Council for Environmental Monitoring and Assessment at SLU, and NSM, the Board for appointing senior environmental assessment specialists at SLU.

 Background